 5. Rich History.

-Romans founded London about two millennia ago, and despite the fact that they abandoned it almost fifteen hundred years ago, you can still see the fragments of the Roman wall today.
+Romans founded London about two millennia ago, and even though they abandoned it almost fifteen hundred years ago, you can still see the fragments of the Roman wall today.

 London is probably the greatest living museum on Earth.
 During the construction of the new railway line called Crossrail (still underway), thousands of important artifacts were discovered underground.